 In June 2006, Community Living Espanola opened the consignment centre which has recently been renamed “The Craft House”, located at 345 Centre Street.
 The main focus of The Craft House is to develop a work training program for clients, providing exposure in the community, training in sales and the skills needed for many jobs in the community.
 The store is home to over 70 local consigners’ arts and crafts, all of which make that special gift for that special someone.
-The store is open Tuesday to Saturday from 11:00 a.m. to 3:00 p.m. with extended summer hours.
+The store is open Monday to Friday from 9:30 a.m. to 3:00 p.m.

 The Sales Team